Cerebrovascular Disease: Causes, Symptoms & Support Strategies

 Cerebrovascular disease is a group of different diseases that affect your blood vessels and your brain’s blood supply.
 It is a serious and life-threatening condition that is the fifth most common cause of death in the United States.
-Fortunately, you don’t have to be part of the statistics.
-Through appropriate dietary and lifestyle strategies, you can prevent cerebrovascular disease.
+You can make lifestyle changes to improve cerebrovascular health and your quality of life.

 In this article, you will learn what cerebrovascular disease is.
 You will understand it’s symptoms and main causes.
 I will explain what tests I recommend to assess your risk factors.
-I will also share my top recommendations for cerebrovascular disease prevention.
+I will also share my top recommendations to improve cerebrovascular health.

 What Is Cerebrovascular Disease

 Cerebrovascular disease is not only one disease.
 Instead, it’s a group of diseases, disorders, and conditions that affect your blood vessels and blood supply to the brain, including stroke, vascular malformation, aneurysm, and transient ischemic attack (TIA).
 Cerebrovascular disease is the most common life-threatening neurological event and the fifth most common cause of death in the US alone (1, 2, 3).